 Welcome to our Strider ST-4 review.
 The Strider ST-4 is the latest no-pedal balance bike offered by the popular U.S. based company, Strider.

 Its predecessors were Strider ST-2 and ST-3.
-The Strider no-pedal balance bikes are intended to help young children – those who already know how to walk – develop balance and coordination prior to learning pedaling on a conventional model.
-This approach not only develops the child’s motor skills, but it also help builds confidence and diminishes any fear associated with riding.
+The Strider no-pedal balance bikes are intended to help young children – those who already know how to walk – develop balance and coordination prior to learning pedaling on a conventional bike.
+This approach not only develops the child’s motor skills, but it also help builds confidence and diminishes any fear associated with riding bikes.

-So, when time comes to get on a pedaled bike, the child is already experienced and ready to take on new challenges.
+So, when time comes to get on a pedalled bike, the child is already experienced and ready to take on new bike challenges.

-The targeted age-range for this model is the 18 month to 5 year old demographic.
+Strider’s targeted age-range, for this model, is the 18 month to 5 year old demographic.
 But, the bike’s scaled-down features are really more suitable for the youngest and smallest riders.
-The scaled-down features are almost a hindrance to older children – between the ages of 3 and 5 – who are usually heavier, taller, have larger hands and frames.
-For a comfortable ride, parents of older toddlers, may find it necessary to purchase additional accessories (such as extendable seat posts, or wider seats, etc).
+The scaled-down features of the bike are almost a hindrance to older children – between the ages of 3 and 5 – who are usually heavier, taller, have larger hands and frames.
+For a comfortable ride, parents of older toddlers, may find it necessary to purchase additional Strider accessories (such as extendable seat posts, or wider seats, etc).
 This means, more money.
-And at a starting price of over $100, it is not the cheapest among its competitors.
+And at a starting price of over $100, the ST-4 is not the cheapest amongst its competitors.

-Those same hindrances, however, point out one of the main benefits: it is adjustable and adaptable.
+Those same hindrances, however, points out one of the benefits of the ST-4 model: It is adjustable and adaptable.
 Therefore it can be used between different siblings.
-Overall, the newer model is an improvement over its predecessors, showcasing new features and innovations.
+Overall, the ST-4 is an improvement over its predecessors, showcasing new features and innovations.

-The first part of our review is dedicated to the tires.
-It is equipped with foam tires, unlike the conventional air tire used by its competitors.
+The first part of our Strider ST4 review is dedicated to the tires.
+The ST-4 is equipped with foam tires, unlike the conventional air tire used by its competitors.
 Their design was recently improved with a new tread pattern and multiple knobs to allow for low rolling on paved surfaces.

 The foam tires are lightweight and puncture-free (parents and the rider won’t have to worry about tire maintenance).
 Arguably, foam tires are not the best tire option for the child, for several reasons: